1: Introduction

 -

-: Allows users to completely control state values within your component/custom hook. -
+Control Props pattern: Allows users to completely control state values within your component/custom hook. -

 This differs from the

-in the fact that you can not only change the state changes based on actions dispatched but you also can trigger state changes from outside the component or hook as well. -
+state reducer patternin the fact that you can not only change the state changes based on actions dispatched but you also can trigger state changes from outside the component or hook as well. -

 The state reducer allows users of component to manage what state changes are made when a state change happens, but sometimes people may want to make state changes themselves.
 We can allow them to do this with a feature called

-Control Props
+Control Props.